 Navratna companies are top-performing public sector undertakings (PSUs) in India that have been given greater financial and operational autonomy by the central government.
 These companies are recognised for their consistent profits, strategic importance, and ability to operate with limited government interference.

-To become a Navratna company in India, a public sector enterprise must already be a Miniratna Category I company and listed as a Schedule ‘A’ CPSE.
-It must achieve a score of 60 or above (out of 100) in a performance-based evaluation conducted by the Department of Public Enterprises.
+To become a Navratna company in India, a public sector enterprise must first be a Miniratna Category I company and be listed as a Schedule ‘A’ CPSE.
+Additionally, it must achieve a score of 60 or above (out of 100) in a performance-based evaluation conducted by the Department of Public Enterprises.

 Disclaimer: This article is intended for educational purposes only.
 Please note that the data related to the mentioned companies may change over time.
 The securities referenced are provided as examples and should not be considered as recommendations.